xcjs/blur-monitor/README.md

 ### Environment (-e)

-The environment can be either prod or dev.
+The environment can be either prod or dev (default).

 ```bash
 	node api/server.js -e dev